G20: Lula faces high stakes on climate, taxing billionaires – DW – 11/14/2024

 Devised by French economist Gabriel Zucman, the plan would introduce an annual tax of 2% on the total net worth of the uberwealthy — not just their annual income.
 This would include real estate assets, corporate shareholdings and other investments.
 Zucman estimates that the top 0.01% of the population pay an effective tax rate of just 0.3% of their wealth.

-The new levy could raise up to $250 billion (€237 billion) a year from the nearly 2,800 billionaires globally, who have a combined net worth estimated at some $13.5 trillion, according to the Forbes World's Billionaires Richlist.
-The funds raised would be used to tackle growing global inequalities, especially among heavily-indebted low-income countries, including many in Africa.
+The new levy could raise up to $250 billion (€237 billion) a year from the nearly 2,800 billionaires globally, who have a combined net worth estimated at some $13.5 trillion, according to the Forbes Richest World's Billionaires List.
+The funds raised would be used to tackle growing global inequalities, especially among heavily indebted low-income countries, including many in Africa.

 "The taxation of high net-worth individuals is very important as it could be a source for funding initiatives that fight hunger and poverty, and also tackle climate change," Tomas Marques, a research fellow at Hamburg's GIGA Institute for Latin American Studies, told DW.